cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 ### Finality

-*Finality* is the guarantee provided by a consensus algorithm that a particular block will not be reverted, subject to certain assumptions about the behavior of the validator set.
+*Finality* is the guarantee provided by a consensus algorithm that a particular block will not be reverted, subject to certain assumptions about the behaviour of the validator set.
 The IBC protocol requires finality.

 ### Commitment